Netherlands to stick with winning system against Austria

 Some Dutch fans want the team to play what they consider to be the more attacking system of 4-3-3 — four defenders, three midfielders and three attackers.
 One even rented a plane to push home the message before the match against Ukraine.

-Both the Dutch and the Austrians won their opening matches at Euro 2020, so both have a can advance with another victory.
+Both the Dutch and the Austrians won their opening matches at Euro 2020, so both can advance with another victory.
 The top two teams in each of the six groups advance to the knockout stage, along with the four best third-place teams.

 Austria leads Group C after beating North Macedonia 3-1 in their opener.
 It was the country’s first win at a major soccer tournament in 31 years and its first ever at the European Championship.